 Grilling is ideal for cooking your salmon if you want the dish to have a little burned taste.
 How to grill your salmon?

 Prepare a charcoal or gas grill.
 Any of these two will do, but I recommend you to use a charcoal grill for better final taste.
 Remember to reheat your grill.
 Next, prepare the salmon, make sure that it is dry.
-Marinate it as much as you like.
+Note that you should marinate your salmon for the recommended timespan.

 Open the grill lid, put the salmon fillet onto the hot area, with the skin-side down.
 Wait for about 5 to 7 minutes, then flip it.
 If it is still sticky, leave it grilled for a little bit until the skin side goes off quickly.
 Cook the other side for 2-3 minutes, then it’s good to go.